ronakupadhyaya/Horizons-week-06/new_exercises/tic-tac-toe/README.md

 ## Part 1: Install React Development Tools
 Install the React Developer Tools extension for Chrome [here](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi).

 This extension allows you to inspect React components, states, props etc, as your app is running.
-Use this often to make sure your components are behaving correctly!
+Use this often to check "behind the scenes"!

 We will be using [this codepen](https://codepen.io/josephch405/pen/RVdPQw) for this exercise.
+The result is automatically compiled on the fly as you edit.

 Before we begin our board should look like this: